dvdvideo1234/UbuntuBatches/MaNGOS/virtualbox.md

 In the adapter dedicated settings Change `Attached to:` to `NAT`.
 Click on the blue triangle `Advanced` to expand it.
 In the drop-down menu `Adapter Type:` select `Intel Pro 1000 MT Desktop (82540EM)` ( The one we used when we created the VM ).
 Click on the `Port Forwarding` button.
 It will open a window where you must enter your port list.
-Be aware that there is no option for port range so you must enter a port two times both for `TCP` and `UTP`.
+Be aware that there is no option for port range so you must enter a port two times both for `TCP` and `UDP`.
 The columns are described below what they do:
   * `Name      :` This is the application you will use the port for.
 I'll put `WoW`.
   * `Protocol  :` This is the application protocol.
-I will put one for `UTP` and one for `TCP`.
+I will put one for `UDP` and one for `TCP`.
   * `Host IP   :` This is the IP of the `HOST` which runs the VM.
 Leave it blank.
   * `Host port :` This is the port on the `HOST` which runs the VM.
   * `Guest IP  :` This is the IP of the `GUEST` machine which runs the server.
 Leave it blank.